How to Disable VBA Macro Password? Best Solutions

 Manually Disable VBA Macro Password

-We are going to discuss few manual methods to remove VBA macro passwords.
+We are going to discuss a few manual methods to remove VBA macro passwords.
 But before starting with that, we will share some perquisites of the manual approach.

 - Take a backup of all the VBA files because manual methods are not safe.